 In the end, it’s not that big a deal.
 What would I probably have done anyway immediately on my return to the states?
 Buy the newest iPhone.
 Of course we wish it wouldn’t have happened and we do get angry at ourselves for falling for such a stupid scheme.
 I mean, bird poop?????
 COME ON!!!!
 But the only thing we can really do in this situation is learn from it and pass on that knowledge to others.
 We’re hoping that this was our one-and-only brush with crime on this trip and at least it’s over with minimal harm done!

 What do you think of this crazy story?
-Has anyone else fallen victim to “the bird poop scheme” or something similarly ridiculous?
+Has anyone else fallen victim to “ the bird poop scam ” or other ways they were robbed in Colombia?